stevavoliajvar/stop_cloudflare/what-to-do.md

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/word_cloudflarefree.jpg)

-- Do not use Cloudflare solution.
-You can do better than that, *right*?
+- Do not use Cloudflare solution, Period.
+  - You can do better than that, *right*?
 Here's how to [remove Cloudflare subscriptions, plans, domains, or accounts](https://support.cloudflare.com/hc/en-us/articles/200167776-Removing-subscriptions-plans-domains-or-accounts).

 - Want more customers?
 You know what to do.
-Hint is "above line".
+Hint is "_above line_".
+  - Hello, you wrote "​[We take your privacy seriously](https://it.slashdot.org/story/19/02/19/0033255/stop-saying-we-take-your-privacy-and-security-seriously)" but I got "_Error 403 Forbidden Anonymous Proxy Not Allowed_".
+Why are you blocking Tor?
+Or VPN?

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/anonexist.jpg)

 - Using Cloudflare will increase chances of an outage.
 Visitors can't access to your website if your server is down  *or Cloudflare is down*.
 Did you really think [Cloudflare never go down](https://www.ibtimes.com/cloudflare-down-not-working-sites-producing-504-gateway-timeout-errors-2618008)?
 [Another](https://twitter.com/Jedduff/status/1097875615997399040) [sample](https://twitter.com/search?f=tweets&vertical=default&q=Cloudflare%20is%20having%20problems).
 [Need more](PEOPLE.md)?

-- Using Cloudflare to proxy your "API service", "Client(software) update server" or "RSS feed" will harm your customer.
+- Using Cloudflare to proxy your "API service", "Client(software) [update server](https://forums.clamwin.com/viewtopic.php?t=4915)" or "RSS feed" will harm your customer.
 A customer called you and said "_I can't use your API anymore_", and you have no idea what is going on.
 Cloudflare can [silently block your customer](PEOPLE.md).
 [Do you think it is okay](https://twitter.com/Skyfusion89/status/1101596592426151937)?
+  - There are many RSS reader client and RSS reader online service.
+Why are you publishing RSS feed if you're not allowing people to subscribe?

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/rssfeedovercf.jpg)

 - Do you need HTTPS certificate?
 Use "[Let's Encrypt](https://letsencrypt.org/)" or just buy it from CA company.

 - Do you need [DNS server](https://twitter.com/IngeniousAppsIA/status/1187730384492077057)?
 Can't set up your own server?
 Then how about [1984 FreeDNS](https://www.1984hosting.com/), [Hurricane Electric Free DNS](https://dns.he.net/), [Dyn.com](https://dyn.com/dns/) or [this (warning: Admin delete your account if you use TOR)](https://freedns.afraid.org/)?
+  - By the way, Searxes is using `1984 DNS`.

 - Looking for hosting service?
 "Free" only?
 Well, how about [Byethost](https://byet.host/free-hosting), [Surge](https://surge.sh/), [Github Pages](https://pages.github.com/) or [this](https://www.reddit.com/r/webdev/comments/5m8tr4/how_do_i_host_the_website_i_just_built/dc1qpk7/)?

 - Are you using "_cloudflare-ipfs.com_"?
 Do you know [Cloudflare IPFS is bad](PEOPLE.md)?

 - Install Web Application Firewall (such as OWASP) and Fail2Ban on _your_ server and configure it _properly_.
+  - Blocking Tor is not a solution.
+Don't punish everyone just for small bad users.

 - If you want to know more alternative solutions, take a look at [this blog's "Alternative solutions" section](http://www.unixsheikh.com/articles/stay-away-from-cloudflare.html).